Kate Atkinson (writer): Television adaptations

 The first four Jackson Brodie novels have been adapted by other writers for the BBC under the series titled Case Histories, featuring Jason Isaacs as Brodie.

-In 2015 in the United States, Shonda Rhimes was in the process of developing a pilot called The Catch, based on a treatment written by Atkinson, and starring Mireille Enos.
+In 2015 in the United States, Shonda Rhimes developed a pilot called The Catch, based on a treatment written by Atkinson, and starring Mireille Enos.

 Her 2013 novel Life After Life was screened as a BBC drama of the same name in 2022, with Thomasin McKenzie in the role of Ursula.

 Awards and honours

+Atkinson's work has received awards in the United Kingdom, France and the United States.
+She has asked her publishers to stop submitting her books for awards.
+She has stated that, for her, meeting her own quality standards is what matters.